whitefusionhq/ellisflutes_site/src/_products/CrlyRedXiaoD.md

   · <a href="https://soundcloud.com/earth-tone-flutes/rain-in-jiang-nan-performed-by-connor-keene"
   title="Rain In Jiang Nan - Performed by Connor Keene" target="_blank" style="color:
   #cccccc; text-decoration: none;">Rain In Jiang Nan - Performed by Connor Keene</a></div>'
-out_of_stock: true
+out_of_stock: false
-inventory: 0
+inventory: 1
 weight: 450
 ---

-Curly Maple, Key of D/G.  This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
+Curly Maple dyed a vibraint red!
+Key of D/G.  This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
 Redesigned mouthpiece with ebonite cap.
 To learn more about how the new design came about, check out my blogs: [Revisiting the Xiao.](https://www.ellisflutes.com/blog/revisiting-the-xiao) and [Keene on the Xiao](https://www.ellisflutes.com/blog/keene-on-the-xiao)

 The xiao is not just for Chinese music (though it excels in that context).
 These are fully-realized open-holed flutes with a tremendous range, and are ideal for many forms of music.
 You can play in a wide variety of styles with a remarkable tonal range.
 A true, Desert Island Flute!
 You can learn more about the xiao [HERE](https://www.ellisflutes.com/world-flutes/xiao).